Last time on Shadowed Soul...

 The teenager swallowed.

-"Ickle Drakey stomach sick?" she sneered at him taunting.
+"Ickle Drakey stomach sick?" he sneered at him taunting.
 "I thought you were a grown wizard now.
-Auntie Bella is disappointed."
+Don't want to disappoint your father."

 "I won't get within 10 feet of the target.
 There is no trust between us.
 This is an impossible task."